nadimburak/booking-guru-api/README.md

 order (string, optional): Sort order (asc or desc).

 ## Additional Notes
-Database Setup: Ensure your database (e.g., MongoDB, PostgreSQL) is running and properly configured in .env.
+Database Setup: Ensure your database (e.g., MongoDB) is running and properly configured in .env.

 ## Error Handling:
 If the API fails, check the server logs for errors (e.g., missing environment variables, database connection issues).